Storidge/cio-faq/general.md

 Delivering the same API, CLI and user experience across all platforms saves time as there is no more waiting for data center resources to free up.
 Developers can write apps off a VirtualBox cluster on their laptop and know that it will operate the same way on the cloud.

-### Is Ubuntu 18.04 LTS supported?

-Support for Ubuntu 18.04 was added in release V1.0.0-2968.

-We will be adding support for RHEL 8 and Centos 8, once Centos 8 to be released.
-We expect this to happen soon and anticipate support in early Q4.

 ### When is support for 4.15 Linux kernel available?

 Support for Ubuntu 18.04 was added in release V1.0.0-2968.

-We are waiting for Centos 8 to drop before adding support for both RHEL8 and Centos 8.
-This is expected to happen early Q4.

 ### Does Storidge have training resources?
 Where I can learn more or share with others?